-Esperanza went on to attend the University of California, Merced.
-She earned so many scholarships that she was gaining money each semester.
+Esperanza attended the University of California, Merced with her tuition completely covered—in fact, she earned so many scholarships that she was gaining money each semester.
 She said, “I am extremely grateful to the M-A college counselors, Ms. Kleeman and Ms. Nguyen.
 They were so on top of everything and always made sure we got our scholarship applications in on time.
 I knew that I had to get enough scholarships to graduate debt-free because neither I nor my parents were able to apply for loans.”

 “I really valued the quietness at UC Merced.
 In the Bay Area, M-A, East Palo Alto, it feels like everything is on the go.
 There’s noise everywhere.
 In Merced, I would wake up in peace.
 It felt like time was moving slower there.”